Dubai International Airport: Terminals

 Dubai International Airport has three terminals.
-Terminal 1 has one concourse (concourse D), Terminal 2 is set apart from the other two main buildings and Terminal 3 is divided into Concourse A, B, and C. The cargo terminal is capable of handling 3 million tonnes of cargo annually and a general aviation terminal (GAT) is close by.
+Terminal 1 has one concourse (Concourse D), Terminal 2 is set apart from the other two main buildings and Terminal 3 is divided into Concourse A, B, and C. The cargo terminal is capable of handling 3 million tonnes of cargo annually and a general aviation terminal (GAT) is close by.

 Passenger terminals

 Dubai Airport has three passenger terminals.
 Terminals 1 and 3 are directly connected with a common transit area, with airside passengers being able to move freely between the terminals without going through immigration, while Terminal 2 is on the opposite side of the airport.
 For transiting passengers, a shuttle service runs between the terminals, with a journey time of around 20 minutes from Terminal 2 to Terminal 1 and 30 minutes to Terminal 3.
-Passengers in Terminal 3 who need to transfer between concourse A and the rest of the Terminal have to travel via an automated people mover.
+Passengers in Terminal 3 who need to transfer between Concourse A and the rest of the Terminal have to travel via an automated people mover.
 Also after early 2016 when the construction of Concourse D was done, there is now an automated people mover between concourse D and Terminal 1.

 Situated beside Terminal 2 is the Executive Flights Terminal, which has its own check-in facilities for premium passengers and where transportation to aircraft in any of the other terminals is by personal buggy.

 The three passenger terminals have a total handling capacity of around 80 million passengers a year.

-Terminals 1 and 3 cater to international passengers, whilst Terminal 2 is for budget passengers and passengers flying to the subcontinent and Persian Gulf region; Terminals 1 and 3 handle 85% of the passenger traffic and the Executive Flights terminal is for the higher-end travelers and important guests.
+Terminals 1 and 3 cater to international passengers, whilst Terminal 2 is for budget passengers and passengers flying to the subcontinent and Persian Gulf region; Terminals 1 and 3 handle 85% of the passenger traffic, and the Executive Flights terminal is for the higher-end travelers and important guests.

 Terminal 1

 Terminal 1 has a capacity of 45 million passengers.
 It is used by over 100 airlines and is connected to Concourse D by an automated people mover.
 It is spread over an area of 520000 m2 and offers 221 check-in counters.

+The terminal opened in 1971 as a three story terminal building with a VIP lounge, 4 piers and 3 floors.
+The original building featured ogee arches, and still does today, but the piers and domed VIP lounge no longer exist.

-The Terminal was originally built to handle 18 million passengers; however, with extreme congestion at the terminal, the airport was forced to expand the terminal to accommodate the opening of 28 remote gates.
+The Terminal was originally built within the airport's old building to handle 18 million passengers; however, with extreme congestion at the terminal, the airport was forced to expand the terminal to accommodate the opening of 28 remote gates.
 Over the years, more mobile gates were added to the airport bringing the total as of 2010 to 28.

 In 2013, Dubai Airports announced a major renovation for Terminal 1 and Concourse C. The renovations include upgraded baggage systems, replacement of check-in desks and a more spacious departure hall.
 Arrivals will also see improvements to help reduce waiting times.
 The renovation was completed by the middle of 2015.